data security

 Data Lifecycle: Retention, Deletion & Secure Disposal

-Data must be managed securely until its end of life.
-Retention policies ensure compliance while avoiding unnecessary storage of sensitive information.
-Archiving must rely on encrypted, integrity-checked systems.
+Retention policies ensure compliance with legal and business requirements, while avoiding unnecessary storage of sensitive information.
+Archiving should rely on encrypted, integrity-checked systems.

-Aligning lifecycle practices with broader [data governance] frameworks creates consistency across business units and systems.
+Aligning lifecycle practices with broader data governance frameworks creates consistency across business units and systems.

 Incident Preparedness & Response

-Preparedness determines how much damage an incident inflicts.
 Enterprises need well-defined response plans with assigned roles, escalation paths, and communication strategies.
+These plans should cover both technical and non-technical stakeholders.

 How Gigantics Helps With Data Security